viboverse/functional-programming-jamk/materials/15-genserver.md

 In order to fix this bug, we need the registry to monitor every bucket it spawns.
 Once we set up a monitor, the registry will receive a notification every time a bucket process exits, allowing us to clean the registry up.

-Let's first play with monitors by starting a new console with iex -S mix:
+Let's first play with monitors by starting a new console with **iex -S mix**:

     iex> {:ok, pid} = ValueStorage.Bucket.start_link([])
     {:ok, #PID<0.66.0>}